-It doesn't take long for a new pair of football boots to get muddy on the pitch.
-To show up on game day with fresh-looking boots and help extend the life of your favourite pair, it's important to know how to clean football boots at home.
+It doesn’t take long for a new pair of soccer cleats to get muddy on the pitch.
+To show up on game day with fresh-looking boots and help extend the life of your favorite pair, it’s important to know how to clean soccer cleats at home.

-To best remedy muddy football boots, clean after the match or training that left them looking worse for wear.
+To best remedy muddy soccer cleats, clean after the match or practice that left them looking worse for wear.
 This means removing piled-on grass and dirt as soon as you can.

 2.Scrub With a Mild Cleaning Solution

 Next, create a mixture of mild laundry detergent and warm water in a small bowl.
-Bring the football boots to a sink or bath and remove the laces from the shoes.
+Bring the soccer cleats to a sink or bathtub and remove the laces from the shoes.
 Using the mild cleaning solution, brush the soles of the shoes with a gentle cleaning brush.

-Then, use a flannel to scrub away any dirt or stains from the uppers of the shoes.
+Then, use a washcloth to scrub away any dirt or stains from the uppers of the shoes.

-Rinse off the boots to remove any excess soap or suds.
+Rinse off the cleats to remove any excess soap or suds.

 4.Wash the Shoelaces